Skip to Content

 Tipping Bell Boys in Mexico

-They will most likely send the bags to your room if you’re staying at an all-inclusive resort in Mexico or a nicer hotel.
-If you’re there to tip, great.
+They will most likely send the bags to your room if you’re staying at an all-inclusive resort in Mexico or one of the nicer hotels in Mexico.
+If you’re there, great.
 If not, don’t sweat it.

-When deciding what to tip bell boys, we always suggest factoring in if there were several flights of stairs, the bell boy carried your bag, or if it was raining out, etc. You
+When deciding what to give the bell boys, we always suggest factoring in if there were several flights of stairs, did the bell boy carried your bag, or if it was raining out, etc.

 Suggested Tip: $2-3 per bag / 30-50 pesos

-*We gave a lot of bags.
+*We have a lot of bags.
 Traveling with toddlers isn’t the easiest or traveling light.
 We usually tip $10 USD or 150 pesos, whatever we have on us.

 Tipping Housekeeping in Mexico Hotels

-You could leave your tip daily or at the beginning of the trip, but if you wait to tip to the end, you possibly would have gotten better service if the housekeeper had known about the tip.
+You could leave a tip daily or at the beginning of the trip, but if you wait until the end, you likely would have gotten better service if the housekeeper had known you were a good tipper.

 Suggested Tip: